ethanKletschke/Perl-Command-Line-Parser/README.md

-# Perl Command Line Parser v1.1.0
+# Perl Command Line Parser v1.2.1

 A test script written in [Perl](https://en.wikipedia.org/wiki/Perl "Source: Wikipedia.org") to parse command line arguments and output different things depending on the option entered.

 This project was made by Ethan Kletschke.

+## DEPRECATED!!

+This project is now deprecated.
+No further updates will happen unless someone else takes over.

 ## Details of Project

 - Date of Initial Commit: 2025-02-28
-- Current Version: `1.1.0`
+- Current Version: `1.2.1` (Deprecated as of 2025-08-12)
 - Language used: [Perl](https://www.perl.org/about.html "Source: www.perl.org")

 ## Table of Contents